paradiselabs-ai/MCO-Protocol/docs/MCO Server Documentation.md

 ## How They Work Together

-The MCO Server implements a sophisticated orchestration mechanism that leverages these file types in a way that mirrors the original Percertain DSL design:
+The MCO Server implements a sophisticated orchestration mechanism that leverages these file types in a way that allows for reliable AI Agent orchestration:

 1. **Persistent Memory:**
    - `mco.core` and `mco.sc` are loaded into persistent memory at the start of orchestration